 What type of ship will I be on?

 What are the cabins like?
-Why are they different prices?

-All cabins are air-conditioned and fitted with central music and with telephone for intra-ship communication.
-Please be aware that cabins are compact in size, with wardrobe and storage space also compact.
+All cabins are air-conditioned and fitted with central music and with telephones for intra-ship communication.
+Note that cabins are compact in size, with wardrobe and storage space also compact.
+Soft luggage is recommended.
 All cabins on all ships have private bathrooms with hairdryers and come with some toiletries such as shampoo and shower gel.
-A safe and minibar (containing water) are in every cabin.
+A safe and mini fridge are in every cabin.

 How accessible are the ships?

 It’s important to be aware that none of the ships have lifts, and moving between decks will involve climbing fairly steep stairways.
 To disembark the ship at port, you will need to walk down a narrow gangway lowered to the dock.
 All ships are small enough that they can dock at all ports, and tenders (small dinghies) will rarely be necessary.

 How can I learn more about the ship?

 You’ll find all the details about our cruise ships, including deck plans, photo galleries and cabin prices here.

 Our adventure cruises generally attract a mix of European, North American, Australian and New Zealand travellers of all ages.
 There will be 31–50 people on board, depending on the ship.